Note: 988 will launch in July 2022 – in the meantime, please continue to refer to the National Suicide Prevention Lifeline (NSPL) at 1-800-273-8255.

 - Deploys and sustains the state-of-the-art telecommunications software and hardware to ensure responsiveness

 - Constantly evaluates performance to identify areas of opportunity and risk

 - Not yet!
 Please continue to refer to the NSPL at 1-800-273-8255.

-- The FCC has set July 2022 as a launch date for 988 – in the meantime, community partners, news organizations, and others must take care with how this information is communicated, because calling 988 does not currently connect to mental health crisis professionals.
+- The FCC and Congress have set July 2022 as a launch date for 988 – in the meantime, community partners, news organizations, and others must take care with how this information is communicated, because calling 988 does not currently connect to mental health crisis professionals.

 How many people call the Lifeline?

-- Last year, the National Suicide Prevention Lifeline answered over 2.2 million calls, texts, and chats from people in crisis.
+- In 2019, the National Suicide Prevention Lifeline answered over 2.2 million calls, texts, and chats from people in crisis.

 Will 988 cost additional tax dollars?